When someone else caused your injury, you’ll have to prove negligence before the insurance company will pay your claim. Here’s what you need to know.

 The jury found that Sally did not act negligently.
 The jury determined that Sam failed to do what any reasonable driver would do under the circumstances, therefore Sam was liable for the accident.

 The evidence must show that the at-fault party was primarily responsible for the accident.
 It also must show that the responsible party’s negligence was the direct and proximate cause of your injuries.

 Proving a person’s conduct was unacceptably negligent, by itself, is not enough to win a personal injury case.
-You must also prove the conduct was the direct and proximate cause of your injuries.
-Keep in mind that more than one person may have caused the accident, and thus, there may be more than one person responsible for your injuries.
+You must also prove that their error or failure to act responsibly directly caused your injuries.

 Damages are often the most important part of a personal injury case.
 If you can’t prove the financial and emotional costs related to your injuries, it doesn’t matter how negligent the at-fault party was, you don’t have a case.

 In a personal injury claim, damages can be tangible and intangible.
 Tangible damages include all the money spent treating your injuries, and the value of your damaged property.
 Intangible damages include all your emotional distress, mental anguish, loss of consortium, and other psychological trauma.

 - Lost wages verification

 - Estimates for damaged property

 Evidence of intangible damages includes: